akumuli/Documentation/Protocol.md

 ### Writing
 To write data to akumuli you should specify id (integer or string), timestamp (integer or string) and value (integer, string or bulk string).

-Id can be an integer or string:
+Id should be a string:
 - Integer id:
   + _":112233\r\n"
 - String id should starts with parameter name and can contain list of key-value pairs separated by spaces: